yao23/DeepLearning_Playground/Udacity/project-face-generation/README.md

 git clone https://github.com/yao23/DeepLearning_Playground.git
 ```

-Since I need GPU support in this project, so I decided to complete our project using the provided, in-classroom project notebook; this will just require that I run the project notebook, and download the complete files later on.

 ## Structure of Project
 * dlnd_face_generation.ipynb: Notebook of the project
 * problem_unittests.py: Test file for different TODO functions in the project